- What is divorce?

 When a legally wedded couple takes a decision to live separately, either one party or both the parties want to live separately, in this case, they apply for divorce before the Hon’ble Court.
 It is the legal dissolution of a marriage by a Court.

-- What is mutual divorce?
+- What is mutual divorce or divorce with mutual consent?

 When both husband and wife mutually want to take divorce.
 When husband and wife mutually agree that they cannot live together anymore they apply for mutual divorce.